Primordial neutrinos fade to gray: constraints from cosmological observables: Constraints from observations

 In principle, we can also constrain the baryon abundance, $\omega_b = \Omega_b h^2$, using BBN.
-For BBN constraints, we use a prior on this abundance obtained with a run including the aforementioned CMB, CMB lensing and BAO observations, but without using any BBN information.
+For BBN-only constraints, we use a prior on this abundance obtained with a run including the aforementioned CMB, CMB lensing and BAO observations, but without using any BBN information.
+More specifically, this is a Gaussian prior with $\omega_b = 0.0223979 \pm 0.0001675$.
 In practice, we find that these observations are much more constraining on $\omega_b$ than BBN, so the $\omega_b$ constraints from the prior remain essentially unaltered.

 In our model, we neglect the effect of neutrino masses, which we assume to be zero.
 In principle, one could also consider different non-zero neutrino masses to see how our model affects cosmological constraints on the neutrino mass.
 If we do this, we find that the effect of our model on these constraints is very small.
 The reason for this is that, once neutrinos become non-relativistic, their abundance is determined by their number density, so, since neutrino masses become relevant once neutrinos become non-relativistic, they will mostly be sensitive to the neutrino number density.
 However, as stated earlier, the neutrino distortion that we are considering conserves neutrino number density.
 The effect of the spectral distortions for constant number density is thus subdominant for that matter.
 We mention that a different distortion that does not conserve the number of particles could strongly affect neutrino mass bounds, but we do not study such a distortion here.